davidmreed/amaxa/docs/install.rst

     $ pip install amaxa

-Make sure to invoke within a Python 3.7+ virtual environment or specify Python 3.7 or greater as required by your operating system.
+Make sure to invoke within a Python 3.6+ virtual environment or specify Python 3.6 or greater as required by your operating system.

-Amaxa is operating system-agnostic.
-It has been tested primarily on Linux.
-Amaxa has been known to work in some Windows environments (such as MINGW), but is not actively tested on Windows.
+Amaxa is operating system-agnostic but is primarily tested on Linux.

 Development
 ***********

 To start working with Amaxa in a virtual environment, clone the Git repository.
-Amaxa's primary repository is on `GitHub <https://github.com/davidmreed/amaxa>`_, and is mirrored on `GitLab <https://gitlab.com/davidmreed/amaxa>`_.
+Amaxa's repository is on `GitHub <https://github.com/davidmreed/amaxa>`_, and is mirrored on `GitLab <https://gitlab.com/davidmreed/amaxa>`_.

 Then, create a virtual environment for Amaxa and install: